rajudilipgot/simple-mvn-project/README.md

-# Simple Maven Project by Dilip Raju
+# Simple Maven Project by Dilip

 ## A Maven Project used for Jenkins Training.